I love knitting.

 After that, an artisan hand embroiders the legs and face, using Eco-Felt, that is 100% made of recycled plastic bottles.
 Once embroidering is finished, the artisan gives shape to the little creature, stuffs it and hand sews the cotton label.

-Meanwhile, in a tannery in the South of Spain, another artisan makes the 100% leather collars with the scraps of bigger productions, so we recycle those pieces and transform them into fantastic pet collars.
+Meanwhile, in a tannery in the North of Portugal, another artisan makes the 100% leather collars with the scraps of bigger productions, so we recycle those pieces and transform them into fantastic pet collars.

 Last but not least, in a workshop an artisan sews the cotton packaging bags where our beloved hand knitted friend will reach your hands.